A fast and effective kernel two-sample test for large-scale data: Experiments

 We study how the sample size and the dimension affect test powers and type I error.
-Here, alternatives in log-normal data yield the changes in both the mean and variance of distributions.
 The results are shown in Figure \ref{fig:simul2}.
-We set $a = 0.03$, $a=0.02$, and $a=0$ in the left, middle, and right pannel, respectively.
-We see that the new test exhibit high power for different sample sizes and dimensions, and perform well for asymmetric distributions under moderate to high sample sizes and dimensions.
-GT and CT perform poorly and they are not sensitive to capturing differences in distirbutions.
+First, alternatives in log-normal data yield the changes in both the mean and variance of distributions.
+We set $a = 0.03$, $a=0.02$, and $a=0$ in the left, middle, and right top panels, respectively.
+For the multivariate log-normal data, we see that the new test exhibits high power for different sample sizes and dimensions, and perform well for asymmetric distributions under moderate to high sample sizes and dimensions.
+GT and CT perform poorly and are not sensitive to capturing differences in distributions.
 Although BT performs well, it is infeasible to use for large-scale data due to computation time (see Section \ref{subsubsec:compute}).

+The three middle and bottom panels present the results for the multivariate $t$ and chi-square data, respectively.
+In this case, we set the sample size to $m=n=3000$ and examine the performance under different dimensions.
+The left, middle, and right panels show the results for location alternatives, scale alternatives, and type I error, respectively.
+We see that the new test generally outperforms other tests for location alternatives and performs as well for scale alternatives.
+BT shows high power for scale alternatives but has no power for location alternatives.
+In all cases, the new test controls type I error as well.